División de Honor Juvenil de Fútbol: History

 Established in 1950, the Campeonato de España was Spain's top tournament for youth teams for over thirty years.
-Barcelona won the first cup, Copa de Su Excelencia Generalísimo or Copa del Generalísimo and has won the most Spanish Cups.Since 1976, teams are playing for the Copa de Su Majestad El Rey Don Juan Carlos I or Copa del Rey.
+Barcelona won the first cup, Copa de Su Excelencia Generalísimo and now holds the record for winning the most (currently 18).
+Since 1976, teams are playing for the Copa de Su Majestad El Rey Don Juan Carlos I or Copa del Rey.

 Format

-Since 1995, the Campeonato de España/Copa del Rey started a week after the Copa de Campeones and is played in four rounds.
-16 División de Honor teams qualify; the top two from each group plus the best two third-placed teams.
+Since 1995, the Campeonato de España/Copa del Rey started a week after the Copa de Campeones and was played in four rounds.
+The top two from each División de Honor group plus the best two third-placed teams qualified.
 The first round, Quarterfinal and Semifinal are played in two legs and the Final is one match at a neutral site.

+In 2022 the format was extended to 32 teams based on their performance in the first half of the season with the cup played during the second half, and the semi-finals and final taking place in a mini-tournament at a single location.

 Restructuring

 2005–06

 For the 2005–06 season, the RFEF reorganized Grupo IV of División de Honor as the Andaluza Group similar to the Canarias have in Grupo VI.
 Teams from the autonomous cities of Ceuta and Melilla also included.